Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 This page can only be accessed by logged in users.
 I have added alt atributes for the images for accessibility.
 On mobile view the image is not displayed as it takes up too much room.
 There is a header banner which includes the title, location, author and date created.
 Then under the banner is the content from the post.
 Under the content there is a heart icon which acts as a button to allow the user to like or unlike the post.
 If the heart is filled in red it means that this user has liked the post.
 If the heart was just an outline in red it means this user has not liked this post.
 There is logic in place that if a user has liked the post if they then click the heart again it will unlike the post.
 There is also a number beside the heart to show how many likes this post has.
 Also there is a comment icon again with a number to show how many comments.
 There is a back to posts button so the user can easily navigate back to the posts page.
+I have added security to prevent non logged in users accessing the view by typing the url.

 ![post detail](/documentation/images/title_detail.png)